Can teachers be friends with their former students?

-Bestselling author of The Silver Linings Playbook, Matthew Quick muses on his own failed friendships with former students and asks if such a relationship can ever succeed.
+Bestselling author of The Silver Linings Playbook, Matthew Quick muses on his own experiences.

 When I was a young high school teacher, many of my students asked if we could perhaps have a beer together when they turned twenty-one, the legal drinking age here in The States.
 I always said, “Sure,” thinking they’d graduate and forget all about me.